vlle1/styrdokument/alkoholpolicy/body_en.md

 No one may sell and serve alcohol to themselves.

-# §12 Alcohol paid for by the section
+# §12 Alcohol paid for by the chapter

-A maximum of 1/3 of the money spent on an occasion with an internal group may be used to pay for alcohol.
-Meaning that, for example, only a third of the money spent during e.g. a team building can be spent on alcohol.
+A maximum of 1/3 of the money spent on food and drink on an occasion with an internal group may be used to pay for alcohol.
+It is not allowed to give people who drink alcohol a larger budget than those who do not in order to pay for more alcohol.

 # THS Alcohol and Drug Policy

 The CS Chapter follows the THS Alcohol and Drug Policy.
-The policy can be found [here] (https://ths.kth.se/general/ths-central/policy-documents-and-meeting-protocols)
+The policy can be found [here](https://dsekt.se/thsdrogpolicy)